Welcome to Saltford Golf Club Ladies Section

 Juniors at club nights receive a lesson from the assistant professional, prizes for the competitions that are contested and some food in the bar afterwards.
 If you are interested in joining the club, or just want to come along and see what it is all about, please ring David Phillips on 0117 9475156 for more information.

-Once a junior has successfully moved to the yellow tees, there are numerous competitions to play in, both at Saltford and at other courses, junior league matches vs. other clubs in the area (home and away) and a week-long tour every alternate year which is always very popular.
+Once a junior has successfully moved to the yellow tees, there are numerous competitions to play in, both at Saltford and at other courses, junior league matches vs. other clubs in the area (home and away) and a week-long tour most years which is always very popular.